aws-samples/amazon-connect-scim-user-management/README.md

 ## Solution Architecture

-(1) API gateway has a configured to manage SCIM requests from an IdP.
+1. Rest API gateway has a configured to manage SCIM requests from an IdP.
+- * A resource {Users+}
+- * A method for the {Users+} resource is created with a ‘POST"‘ for an AWS proxy to the SCIM user management Lambda function with a Lambda authorizer configured
+- * A stage for ‘dev’ is configured to deploy the API gateway
+- * A usage plan is created for the sage and associated configurations for throttling

-(1) Custom resource Lambda function to generate an API key and store in AWS Systems Manager parameter store.
-This API key will be used for the IdP SCIM application to authenticate to the API gateway.
+2. API Key Lambda function - during deployment, a custom resource provisions an API key required for your IdP and stores the value in Systems Manager.
+This is primarily to ensure the IdP application is authenticated to invoke the API Gateway.

-(1) Authorizer Lambda function is primarily used to authenticate requests to the API gateway
+3. Authorizer Lambda function is primarily used to process bearer tokens, such as (JSON Web Token) JWT or Oauth token, to authorize requests to the API gateway

-(1) SCIM user management Lambda function handles the SCIM requests coming from the IdP to Create, Read, Update, Delete users and security profile associations.
+4. SCIM user management Lambda function handles the SCIM requests coming from the IdP to Create, Read, Update, Delete users and security profile associations.

 ## Authors